-2 2021 020
+2 2021 .020

-Profit or loss Statement of Profit or loss Statement of
+Statement of Statement of

-financial position financial position
+Profit or loss financial position Profit or loss financial position

 AUD/NZD 1.07 1.07 1.07 1.07

 1.5.
 Significant accounting policies adopted

 The principal accounting policies adopted in the preparation of the financial statements have been applied consistently to all periods presented, unless stated otherwise.
 The significant accounting policies adopted in the preparation of these financial statements are set out within the relevant note to the financial statements.